dovanquyet/dovanquyet.github.io/_pages/academic.md

 ### Independent Study

-I have self-learn the following courses/series whose videos are available on Youtube, and also read some books.
+I have self-learned the following courses/series whose videos are available on Youtube, and also read some books.
 These are all amazing, and they significantly broaden my knowledge.

 - Gregory L. Murphy - The Big Book of Concepts (reading)
 - MIT - MIT 6.868J The Society of Mind, Fall 2011 (start, I need to learn the idea from Marvin Minsky because I believe that the idea will base the future NLP)